bayes343/tsbase/tsbase-library/src/README.md

    // Instantiate repository
    // *Repository will init with previously stored data if available public peopleRepo = new Repository<Person>(
-    new DomStoragePersister( // <- Used to store data using Dom Storage APIs "people", // <- key
+    new WebStoragePersister( // <- Used to store data using Dom Storage APIs "people", // <- key
        "local" // <- Dom Storage Type (session or local) )